 The module will develop students’ ability to read and analyse the rich language of the plays as well as gaining a more detailed appreciation of how they relate to the turbulent and dynamic period of history in which they were first written and performed.
 There will be seminars with leading academics where there will be the chance to discuss and question Shakespeare’s plays.

 Discussions will be complemented with visits to at least two performances of plays, one at the reconstructed Globe Theatre in London and the other in Stratford-Upon-Avon (Shakespeare’s birthplace).
 These trips will animate the physical settings of the stories Shakespeare tells and allow students to experience them first-hand.

-- Ability to communicate effectively in verbal and written exchanges.
+- Have developed their ability to communicate effectively in verbal and written exchanges.

-- Ability to gather information from a variety of sources and synthesise that information.
+- Have developed their ability to gather information from a variety of sources and synthesise that information.

-- Ability to collaborate with others to achieve common goals.
+- Have developed their ability to collaborate with others to achieve common goals.

 Field trips play a key role in this module and will include:

 - The Globe Theatre

 Students should bring a love of reading and learning about the past and a willingness to engage with Shakespearean language.
 No specific knowledge or experience is required.